 Tabernanthe Iboga is related to the coffee plant and grows best in partially shaded areas with well-drained soil.
 The shrub produces deep narrow green leaves, clusters of tiny white to yellow flowers and porduces small yellow to orange fruit about the size of a grape.
 The psychoactive properties are active alkaloids that are found in the roots of the iboga plant.
 The plant takes 7 years to reach maturity and to contain enough alkaloids for the roots to be viable for therapeutic use.
 The first layer of bark is removed and discarded; the second layer is scraped and powdered for consumption.

 In West Africa, iboga has been used by sects of Bwiti in Gabon and Cameroon for centuries.
 Bwiti practitioners were taught to use this medicine by the pygmies during the ‘great migration’ to the jungle.
 These people respect this sacred plant medicine as a ‘teacher’ and spirit.
 It is used by the peoples of these cultures in a rite of passage initiation ceremonies, for ancestral communication, spiritual connection and healing .
-Iboga is the sacrament of the Bwiti tradition and is the reason Gabon, the center for Bwiti spirutality, has been called “The Tibet of Africa”.
+Iboga is the sacrament of the Bwiti tradition.
 In small does, acting as a stimulant, iboga is taken during participation in initiation ceremonies.
-It stimulates the nervous system and aids in staying alert and connected during these all night ceremonies.
+It stimulates the nervous system and aids in staying alert and connected during these night long ceremonies.
 Large doses are given during initiation to induce deep visionary journeys which are said to lead to psychological healing and recovery as well as well as connecting each individual to their own Bwiti, or higher self.

 IBOGA IN GABON

 Iboga has been used for hundreds, possibly thousands of years.
 It is a powerful, activating plant “teacher” and spirit.
-Its origins lie with the forest Pygmie people of central west Africa, particularly Gabon and Camaroon.
-It is the key sacrament of the Bwiti spiritual system, with more than 300,000 practitioners.
+Its origins lie with the forest Pygmy people of central west Africa, particularly Gabon and Cameroon.
+It is the key sacrament of the Bwiti spiritual tradition.

-Iboga is the Bwiti initiation tool, with a surrounding technology to contain and exalt the rite of passage.
+Iboga is the Bwiti initiation tool.
 It comes from the scraping of the second layer of root bark of the shrub-like tree, usually pounded into a fine powder for consumption.

 IBOGA IN THE WEST